comorment/containers/usecases/ldpred2_tmp/README.md

 Syncing the files to another location may be done using the `rsync` utility (here creating a local copy in the `$HOME` directory):
 ```
-rsync -avh <absolute/path/to/ldpred2> $HOME
+rsync -avh <absolute/path/to/dir> $HOME # modify as needed
 ```
-Then, all files should be present in the the directory `$HOME/ldpred2`.
+Then, all files should be present in the the directory `$HOME/dir`.